 PHSC 1011L.
 Laboratory for Foundations of Physical Science.
 A laboratory course to augment and support PHSC 1011.
 Prerequisite: Passing or exempting ENGL 0989.
 Prerequisite or Corequisite: PHSC 1011.
 0-2-1

 PHYS 1111K.
-Introductory Physics I. An introductory course which includes material from mechanics, thermodynamics, and waves.
-Elementary algebra and trigonometry are used.
-Prerequisite or Corequisites: MATH 1113.
-Prerequisite: Passing or exempting ENGL 0989.
+Introductory Physics I. An introductory course which will include mechanics (kinematics, dynamics, work and energy, momentum and collisions, and rotational motion and statics), and may also include thermodynamics and waves.
+Elementary algebra and trigonometry will be used.
+Prerequisites: MATH 1113 and passing or exempting ENGL 0989.
 3-2-4

 PHYS 1112K.
 Introductory Physics II.
-An introductory course which includes material from electromagnetism, optics, and modern physics.
-Elementary algebra and trigonometry are used.
+An introductory course which will include electrostatics, electric current and circuits, and electromagnetism, and may also include optics and modern physics.
+Elementary algebra and trigonometry will be used.
 Prerequisite: PHYS 1111K.
 3-2-4

 PHYS 2211K.
-Principles of Physics I. An introductory course which includes material from mechanics, thermodynamics, and waves.
-Elementary differential calculus is used.
-Prerequisite or Corequisite: MATH 2253 Prerequisite: Passing or exempting ENGL 0989.
+Principles of Physics.
+An introductory course which will include mechanics (kinematics, dynamics, work and energy, momentum and collisions, and rotational motion and statics), and may also include thermodynamics and waves.
+Elementary calculus will be used.
+Prerequisite or Corequisite: MATH 2253.
+Prerequisite: Passing or exempting ENGL 0989.
 3-2-4

 PHYS 2212K.
 Principles of Physics II.
-An introductory course which includes material from electromagnetism, optics, and modern physics.
-Elementary differential and integral calculus are used.
+An introductory course which will include electrostatics, electric current and circuits, and electromagnetism, and may also include optics and modern physics.
+Elementary calculus will be used.
 Prerequisite: PHYS 2211K.
 Prerequisite or Corequisite: MATH 2254.
 3-2-4

-POLITICAL SCIENCE (POLS)
+POLITICAL SCIENCE(POLS)